 Any idea that can be socially acceptable is more likely to be a feasible business idea as society plays an integral role in turning a company into a going concern.
 So, before you introduce your idea into the real world, think.
 Think whether or not it is going to be sustainable and what changes it may bring to the society.
 This is not to say that any idea that is controversial should be disregarded, as all we have to do to see success stories based on controversial ideas is to just look around us.
 Facebook relies on personal data to market products and while we may agree that personal data should be just that – personal; and we may agree that turning the masses of users into what is effectively only just a product, it is equally true that we do find targeted advertisements much more convenient than traditional ones.
 So, if you have a socially acceptable idea, that improves lives of others while generating an income, it would make things much easier.
 However, if your idea comes bundled with what you might call a morally grey area, or an idea that challenges societal norms, make sure you are prepared for all the backlash you may receive, and make certain that your ideas have with it a reasonable counter-argument that will at the very least open a debate in your consumers mind.

-Before you come up with ideas that are cool, innovative and different, you must ask yourself if you would use it.
-Indulge in ideas that seem right to you, trust your intuitions and guts and never let a third person’s opinion scare you.
+Before you implement ideas that are cool, innovative and different, you must ask yourself if you would use it.
+Indulge on ideas that seem right to you, trust your intuitions and guts and never let a third person’s opinion scare you.
 I do however advise you to seek help from professionals, be it economists, advisors, accountants or even a friend that sells doughnuts.
-Sure, the advisors in their black suit, with a mustache on their face from the 60’s and ideas that are just outdated may not seem like a good place to go to, but they do know what they’re talking about.
-If your ideas differ from them still and still believe you can make it, despite their reservations, go ahead with it, but not so without learning what their reservations are and how to plan for it.
-Doing something new is always unchartered territory, and advisors may someday use your success story to fit their narrative, but there is absolutely no harm done in trusting your instinct but keeping an open mind about what other professionals have to say.
+Sure, the advisors in their black suit, with moustache on their face that belongs to the 60’s, with ideas that are just outdated to your view of untapped green pastures.
+It may not seem like a good place to go to, but they do know what they’re talking about.
+If your ideas differ from them still and you still believe you can make it, despite their reservations, go ahead with it, but not so without learning what their reservations are and how to plan for it.
+Doing something new is always unchartered territory, and advisors may someday use your success story to fit their narrative, but there is absolutely no harm in trusting your instincts, but keeping an open mind about what other professionals have to say can help.